random-bits-studio/use-siwe/README.md

 ### 🌈 Works with RainbowKit

 The easiest way to use this library is with RainbowKit!
-Check out the RainbowKit authentication adapter for use-siwe here: https://github.com/random-bits-studio/rainbowkit-use-siwe-auth
+Check out the RainbowKit authentication adapter for UseSiwe here: https://github.com/random-bits-studio/rainbowkit-use-siwe-auth

 # Table of Contents